Laurence Sterne: Works

 The works of Laurence Sterne are few in comparison to other eighteenth-century authors of comparable stature.
-Sterne's early works were letters; he had two sermons published (in 1747 and 1750), and tried his hand at satire.
-He was involved in, and wrote about, local politics in 1742.
+Sterne's early works were letters; he had two sermons published (in 1747 and 1750) and tried his hand at satire.
+He was involved in and wrote about local politics in 1742.
 His major publication prior to Tristram Shandy was the satire A Political Romance (1759), aimed at conflicts of interest within York Minster.
 A posthumously published piece on the art of preaching, A Fragment in the Manner of Rabelais, appears to have been written in 1759.
-Rabelais was by far Sterne's favourite author, and in his correspondence he made clear that he considered himself as Rabelais' successor in humour writing, distancing himself from Jonathan Swift.
+Rabelais was by far Sterne's favourite author, and in his correspondence, he made clear that he considered himself as Rabelais' successor in humour writing, distancing himself from Jonathan Swift.

-Sterne's novel The Life and Opinions of Tristram Shandy, Gentleman sold widely in England and throughout Europe.
-Translations of the work began to appear in all the major European languages almost upon its publication, and Sterne influenced European writers as diverse as Denis Diderot and the German Romanticists.
-His work had also noticeable influence over Brazilian author Machado de Assis, who made use of the digressive technique in the novel The Posthumous Memoirs of Bras Cubas.

-English writer and literary critic Samuel Johnson's verdict in 1776 was that "Nothing odd will do long.
-Tristram Shandy did not last."
-This is strikingly different from the views of European critics of the day, who praised Sterne and Tristram Shandy as innovative and superior.
-Voltaire called it "clearly superior to Rabelais", and later Goethe praised Sterne as "the most beautiful spirit that ever lived".
-Swedish translator Johan Rundahl described Sterne as an arch-sentimentalist.
-The title page to volume one includes a short Greek epigraph, which in English reads: "Not things, but opinions about things, trouble men."
-Before the novel properly begins, Sterne also offers a dedication to Lord William Pitt.
-He urges Pitt to retreat with the book from the cares of statecraft.